|

 side, with the State playing the role of a referee ; the financial

-contribution of the patient is very limited and most
+contribution of the patient is smaller than the contribution of the employer who brings most

-of the funding is public.
+of the funding.
 The state is considered responsible

 of its good functioning, but it is not accurate to call it a